INFORMSJoC/2023.0047/README.md

 ## Results

 The [results](results/) contains the raw results from our computational experiments, and the plots we derived from the latter data and which are used in the paper.
 The raw results are used in the [src/evaluation](src/evaluation/) scripts.
+One result file is too large for GitHub, thus, it is packed into zip archive in folder [results/rawdata](results/rawdata).
+Unzip it into the latter folder if needed.

 ## Scripts

 Folder [scripts](scripts/) contains bash scripts we used to start our computational experiments on a high-performance cluster via `qsub`.